Sampung Utos Kay Josh: Cast

-The film features a cameo appearance by the band Tubero, who perform their song “Guard Tang Ina Mo” during one of the scenes with Satan.
+The film features a cameo appearance of the band Tubero, who performed their song "Guard Tang Ina Mo" during one of the scenes with Satan.

 Production

-Albie Casiño revealed that he's doing a film with Jerald Napoles, Alex Medina and Debbie Garcia and they're started to shoot the film on April 2024.
+Albie Casiño revealed that he's doing a film with Jerald Napoles, Alex Medina and Debbie Garcia and they're started to shoot the film in April 2024.

 Release

 The film was released on January 29, 2025, under Viva Films.

 Reception

 Goldwin Reviews gave the film a rating of 3 over 5 and wrote;

 The film's merit lies in its attempt to disrupt the norm in both the Philippine cinema and religious circles.
 From a definite black and white, it transported us into a life of gray areas.
-It’s good to have options and perspectives.
+It's good to have options and perspectives.

 Lionheartv gave the film a rating of 3 over 5 and wrote;

 An intriguing blended of humor and introspection that's both thought-provoking and entertaining.